What is breast cancer?

-- Minimize exposure to radiation in screening tests if not medically necessary.
+- Minimizing exposure to radiation in screening tests if not medically necessary

 You can’t always avoid breast cancer, but you can find it early.
 This increases your chances of a full, speedy recovery.
 There is no evidence that breast self-exams can help prevent breast cancer.
 The best way to find it early is with regular mammograms.

-Mammograms can be uncomfortable, but they don’t take very long and new technology is being developed that may improve the experience.
-You may find that planning to have your mammogram shortly after your period makes it less uncomfortable.
+Mammograms can be uncomfortable, but they don’t take very long.
+New technology is being developed that may improve the experience.
+You may find that scheduling your mammogram shortly after your period makes it less uncomfortable.
 Your breasts may be less tender at this time.

 Doing these things gives you the best chance to find cancer as early as you can.
 Finding breast cancer early makes treatment much easier and more effective.

 There are many treatment options for breast cancer.
 Your doctor may recommend more than one type of treatment.
 What is best for one person may not be the best treatment for you.
 Your doctor will make the decision based on several things, including:

 - Whether the tumor has hormone receptors